-Modern technologies, including Artificial Intelligence (AI) and algorithms, cut costs and facilitate activities (such as internet searches and autonomous driving) which would otherwise be impossible.
+Modern technologies, including Artificial Intelligence (AI) and algorithms, cut business costs and facilitate activities (such as internet searches and autonomous driving) which would otherwise be impossible.
 But they remove human involvement from the decision-making.

 For algorithms, all decisions are essentially binary.
 When deployed in law enforcement, this would be a big change (in the UK at least) from our tradition of having law enforcement moderated by human police officers, jury-members and judges.
 Katia Moskvitich commented, with some force, that 'our society is built on a bit of contrition here, a bit of discretion there'.
 Follow this link for a further discussion of this subject.